- What are my rights?

 The Environmental Information Regulations 2004 have created similar rights of access to information about the environment.
 The definition of 'environmental information' is broad, and includes information about the elements of the environment (such as land, water, biological organisms, etc); factors which affect the environment, such as emissions or discharges; policies, plans, activities and other measures which affect any of these elements and factors; economic analyses of measures and activities; and human health and safety, food contamination, living conditions, built structures or cultural sites, to the extent that they are affected by environmental factors or elements.

-Further information about your rights under the Freedom of Information Act and the Environmental Information Regulations is available on the websites of the Information Commissioner. the Department for Constitutional Affairs (Freedom of Information), and the Department for Environment, Food and Rural Affairs (Environmental Information Regulations).
+Further information about your rights under the Freedom of Information Act and the Environmental Information Regulations is available on the websites of the Information Commissioner. the Cabinet Office (Freedom of Information), and the Department for Environment, Food and Rural Affairs (Environmental Information Regulations).

 The Freedom of Information Act and the Environmental Information Regulations contain a number of exemptions (known as 'exceptions' in the Regulations), which specify the circumstances in which public authorities are not obliged to provide access to information.
 Many of the exemptions are not relevant to higher education institutions.
 The types of information held by SOAS which are most likely to be subject to exemptions are set out below:

 - Information about yourself.
-This is exempt under the Act and Regulations, because a right of access to information about yourself already exists under the Data Protection Act.
-For information on how you can gain access to your personal data held by SOAS, see Data Protection Act: Requesting Access to Personal Data.
+This is exempt under the Act and Regulations, because a right of access to information about yourself already exists under data protection law.
+For information on how you can gain access to your personal data held by SOAS, see Requesting Access to Personal Data.

 - Information about other people.
-Personal information about other people (e.g. SOAS staff or students) is exempt if its disclosure would be contrary to the data protection principles set down in the Data Protection Act.
+Personal information about other people (e.g. SOAS staff or students) is exempt if its disclosure would be contrary to the data protection principles set out in data protection law.
 SOAS will follow the guidance issued by the Information Commissioner on the circumstances in which it is permissible to release third party personal data under the Freedom of Information Act.

 - Information provided in confidence where disclosure of the information would constitute an actionable breach of confidence (i.e. one for which SOAS could be sued).